DataBassGit/AgentForge/README.md

 - **Cloud-Based:** To use cloud-based LLM models like OpenAI, you'll need to obtain and set up API keys in your user environment variables.

 ### LLM API Keys
 - You don't need API keys for both Claude and OpenAI if you plan on using just one.
 No API keys are needed if you're using the Oobabooga implementation.
-The model you wish to use can be specified in the [Configuration](/docs/Configs/ConfigClass.md) file.
+The model you wish to use can be specified in the [Model Configuration](/docs/Configs/Settings/Models.md) file.

 ### Other Services
 - If you're planning to use Google Search functionalities, you'll need both a Google API key and a Google Search Engine ID key.